 ONLY ONE YouTube link must be submitted.
 Face and hands must be visible at all times.
 Music must be performed memorized.

-If performing more than one movement, it must be recorded in a single footage.
+For solos and duets: If performing more than one piece, it must be recorded in a single footage.
 All edited videos such as combined footages from two separate recording sessions, pausing, splicing, etc. will be disqualified immediately.
 If your performance is longer than the allotted time, adjudicator will stop exactly at the allotted time or may freely fast forward at will.
 Therefore, pianists are not permitted to abridge, modify, shorten or leave out sections of the music.

 Adjudicators reserve the right to request music scores for some piece(s).
 Please be prepared to have a scanned copy of your music in PDF form.